sunch1ld/surface-identity-csharp-sample/readme.md

    * AppId: your app id
    * Secret: your app secret
-   * TokenRequestURL: surface identity URL used to get access token ('https://is.surfaceidentity.com/connect/token')
+   * TokenRequestURL: surface identity URL used to get access token (i.e "https://is.surfaceidentity.com/connect/token")
-   * IdentificationEndpointURL: url of surface identity web service ( i.e. 'https://api.surfaceidentity.com/api/Identify')
+   * IdentificationEndpointURL: url of surface identity web service ( i.e. "https://api.surfaceidentity.com/api/Identify")
    * ProjectIds: set of project that I would like to query
    * UnitOfMeasure: unit of measure used in the file i.e. 'm'
    * Filename: name of the file that contains the surface to recognize